 Real estate related, commercial mortgage and residential mortgage loans that are considered held for sale are carried at the lower of amortized cost or market value determined on either an individual method basis, or in the aggregate for pools of similar loans.
-Interest income is recognized to the extent cash is received whereas a change in the market value of loans, to the extent that the value is not above the cost basis, is recorded in Valuation Allowance.
-A rollforward of the provision is included in Note 5 to our consolidated financial statements in Part II, Item 8, "Financial Statements and Supplementary Data."
+Interest income is recognized based on the loan's coupon rate to the extent management believes it is collectable.
+Purchase discounts are not amortized as interest incurred during the period the loan is held for sale.
+A change in the market value of the loan, to the extent that the value is not above the cost basis, is recorded in Valuation Allowance.
+A rollforward of the allowance is included in Note 5 to our consolidated financial statements in Part II, Item 8, "Financial Statements and Supplementary Data."